blade-ui-kit/docs/dropdown.md

 As you can see, the Alpine.js toggles are applied the surrounding `div` elements.
 This saves you from having to re-apply these attributes all the time.

-One nice use case for this are [the navbars from Tailwind UI](https://tailwindui.com/components/application-ui/navigation/navbars).
+One nice use case for this is [the navbars from Tailwind UI](https://tailwindui.com/components/application-ui/navigation/navbars).